Engee documentation

 Notebook

-Returning the drone when the battery charge decreases
+Returning the drone to reduce battery power

 Why finite automata?